zorael/kameloso/README.md

 $ ./kameloso --writeconfig
 ```

 Open the new `kameloso.conf` in a text editor and fill in the fields.
-Additional resource files will be created as well; for instance, see `users.json` for where to enter whitelisted (and blacklisted) account names.
+Additional resource files will have been created as well; for instance, see `users.json` for where to enter whitelisted (and blacklisted) account names.

-If you have compiled in colours, they may be hard to see and the text difficult to read if you have a bright terminal background.
-If so, make sure to pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
-The bot uses the entire range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please see to your terminal appearance settings.
-This is not uncommon, especially with backgrounds that are not fully black or white. (read: Monokai, Breeze, Solaris, ...)

-Once the bot has joined a channel, it's ready.
-Mind that you need to authorise yourself with any services (with an account listed as an adminisrator in the configuration file) to make it listen to anything you do.
-Before allowing *anyone* to trigger any functionality it will look them up and compare their accounts with its whitelist.
+Once the bot has joined a home channel, it's ready.
+Mind that you need to authorise yourself with services (with an account listed as an administrator in the configuration file) to make it listen to anything you do.
+Before allowing *anyone* to trigger any functionality it will look them up and compare their accounts with its white- and blacklists.

 ```
      you joined #channel
 kameloso sets mode +o you
-     you | !say herp
+     you | !say foo
-kameloso | herp
+kameloso | foo
-     you | s/herp/actually blarp/
+     you | s/!say foo/bar/
-kameloso | you | actually blarp
+kameloso | you | bar
      you | !8ball
 kameloso | It is decidedly so
      you | !addquote you This is a quote